 Think how the data could look visually — nobody wants a graphic that is too text heavy.

 Let’s explore these research tenets in more detail.

 Find your sources

-Primary research can be a fantastic way of securing press coverage.
+Primary, research can be a fantastic way of securing press coverage.
 You can offer completely unique facts and data.
-However, it is more expensive and time-consuming.
+However, it is more expensive and time-consuming form of marketing.